We can fool most people, but we can’t fool God. Being a good impersonator might get us into many places, but it wont get us into The Kingdom of God.

 Reality is being willing to face the fact that we may be drinking more from our own self-centered pools, then from the streams of living water that flows from the Throne Room of God.

 Reality is living the transformed life we were created for.
-Pretending is trying to show people our faith, but not be willing to be transformed by it.
+Pretending is trying to show people our faith, but not being willing to be transformed by it.

 John 5 verse 40: ” You are not willing to come to me that you may have life.”